hossainsafwan/AndroidFundamentals/README.md

     abstract fun provideStorage(storage: SharedPreferencesStorage): Storage }
 ```
-The application fraph however, needs to know about the `StorageModule` we do this inside of the `AppComponent` in the following manner.
+The application graph however, needs to know about the `StorageModule` we do this inside of the `AppComponent` in the following manner.

 ```kotlin
 // Definition of a Dagger component that adds info from the StorageModule to the graph